 1 - Get into the habit of using suncream as much as you brush your teeth.
 Apply liberally before you go out under the rays and make sure that the cream you use has a high SPF (+30 or higher) for UVB protection and a minimum of 4 stars for UVA protection.
 Reapply every 1-2 hours in bright sunshine (OK, that's where the toothbrush analogy breaks down.
 But start with the toothbrush habit and work up form there.
 Applying sunscreen, that is.
 Not toothpaste.
 Obviously.)

-2 – Pay particular attention when on the sand – it can act as a mirror and increase reflected radiation by up to 17 %.
+2 - Pay particular attention when on the sand - it can act as a mirror and increase reflected radiation by up to 17 %.
+Obviously, think about the sand on the beach but don't forget that sand in the desert is just as potent too.

 3 - Try to avoid being out in bright sunlight between the hours of 11 and 3.
 Think of them as the peak burning hours, not tanning times.